 5The Most Relieving Truth in the Universe

 You were designed to be dependent.
 Not as a flaw.
 As a feature.
-The brain that fires before consciousness, the heart that's like water in God's hand, the steps that are established before you plan them — all of it is the architecture of a creature who was never supposed to be self-sufficient.
+The brain that fires before consciousness, the heart that's like water in God's hand, the steps established before you plan them — all of it is the architecture of a creature never meant to be self-sufficient.

 Anxiety is the emotional cost of pretending you're autonomous.
-It's the fever that results from the infection of self-sovereignty.
-And every anxious person already knows, in their exhausted bones, that they are not equal to the task of running their own life.
+It's the fever from self-sovereignty.
+And every anxious person knows, in their exhausted bones, they are not equal to running their own life.
 They've been trying.
 It's not working.

 "Anxiety is the emotional cost of pretending you're autonomous.
 The neuroscience proves you're not.
 Scripture tells you who is."